Teacher(s)

 Evaluation methods

-As we are aiming to train language specialists, particular attention will be paid to language accuracy in the assignments and exams related to the course.
+As we are aiming to train language specialists, particular attention will be paid to language accuracy in the evaluation of students' learning outcomes.
 For the same reason, the use of generative artificial intelligence is not allowed for any parts of the evaluation.
 Their use by the student will be considered as cheating.

-As we are aiming to train language specialists, particular attention will be paid to language accuracy in the assignments and exams related to the course.
+As we are aiming to train language specialists, particular attention will be paid to language accuracy in the evaluation of students' learning outcomes.
 For the same reason, the use of generative artificial intelligence is not allowed for any parts of the evaluation.
 Their use by the student will be considered as cheating.

 Online resources